 The academic year consists of three terms.
-Most undergraduate programmes consist of modules that are delivered in semester 1 (September to December) and in semester 2 (January to May).
+Most undergraduate programmes consist of modules that are delivered in semester 1 and in semester 2.
 Semester 3 runs over the summer months, and applies only to the Mental Health Nursing programme.

 Students have the opportunity to take elective modules in year 1 and year 2 on a wide range of topics outside of their main subject area.
 These are designed to broaden students' knowledge, deepen their understanding of the social and physical world and enhance their critical and academic skills.

 Modules may be assessed by coursework, coursework and examinations, or occasionally by examinations only.
 Coursework assessments are particularly important because they allow students to find out how well they are progressing, and they count towards the final grade for the module.
 For most modules, all the assessment will be completed within the term in which the module is taken.

 To progress to the next stage of a programme, students will be expected to have passed all the modules in their current stage, although sometimes it may be possible to carry a single 20-credit module failure into the next stage.

 Reassessment for term 1 modules takes place in April, for term 2 modules in June, and for term 3 modules (where taken) in January.
 Where reassessment is needed for coursework, rather than an examination, it may be offered earlier.